 The Company is a holding company and our main operating subsidiary, WRM, owns and operates the destination casino resorts "Wynn Palace" in the Cotai area of Macau and "Wynn Macau" on the Macau peninsula.
 Accordingly, our primary sources of cash are dividends and distributions with respect to our ownership interests in our subsidiaries that are derived from the earnings and cash flow generated by our operating properties.
 Our subsidiaries might not generate sufficient earnings and cash flow to pay dividends or distributions in the future.
-For example, if the COVID-19 Pandemic continues to interrupt our gaming operations or visitation to Macau or if the outbreak escalates, it may have a material adverse effect on our subsidiaries' results of operations and their ability to pay dividends or distributions to us.
+For example, the Board concluded not to recommend the payment of a dividend with respect to the years ended 31 December 2021, 2020 and 2019 due to the financial impact of the COVID-19 Pandemic.
+Currently, there is no certainty as to whether the Board will recommend a payment of dividend for 2022.
+If the COVID-19 Pandemic continues to interrupt our gaming operations or visitation to Macau or if the outbreak escalates, it may continue to have an adverse effect on our subsidiaries' results of operations and their ability to pay dividends or distributions to us in the future.